leopedroso1/AI-Play-Sonic/README.md

  > Sonic the hedgehog ROM: You need to use a good quality ROM.
 Most Roms on the web don't work properly, so that, buy the Sonic The Hedgehog rom on Steam (https://store.steampowered.com/app/71113/Sonic_The_Hedgehog/) and then import to Retro files using the following script at PowerShell Script: python -m retro.import /path/to/your/ROMs/directory/

- Good stuff !!
-Python IDE.
+ Good stuff use a Python IDE to run.
 It's good for coding verification and you just need to press F5 to run.
 I personally recommend PyCharm, however Spyder or Jupyter also does the job!)